pauljickling/notes/linux/sed_and_awk.md

 `\47` is a way to insert a single quotation mark without having to use even more verbose shell syntax.

+### Built-in Vars

+- `FS` Field Seperator.
+Equivalent to the `-F` flag in the commandline
+- `OFS` Output Field Seperator.
+By default the following statement `print $2, $3` would output the 2nd and 3rd field with a space between them. `OFS=", "`, for example, would output that with a comma separating the field values
+- `NF` Number of Fields.
+- `NR` Number of Records (e.g. rows or file lines)
+- `RS` Record Separator.
+By default the newline character, but you could set it to anything
+- `ORS` Output Record Separator.
+Similar to `OFS` you can set how awk output handles new records
+- `FILENAME` is the value of the file name being read

 ### Writing an Awk file

 Using the `-f` flag (lowercase) will allow you to specify an awk file which is useful for more complicated instructions.
 You can also write self-contained awk scripts by beginning your script as follows: `#! /bin/awk -f` or `#! /usr/bin/awk -f` depending on the location of awk on your system.